briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

 Director of Law in connection with holding collateral securities or other securities for the Municipality.

 6. _(f)_ "Uniform Depository Act" means Ohio R.C.
-Chapter 135 and any amendment
+[Chapter 135][ORC Chapter 135]
-or supplement thereto.
+and any amendment or supplement thereto.
 Wherever any provisions of the Uniform Depository Act are made applicable under this chapter, such provisions are applicable only to the extent that they are not in conflict with or inconsistent with the Municipal Charter and ordinances or resolutions.\
 (Ord.1986-46.
 Passed 10-28-86.)

 ## 125.02   Depositories